E3: 2020–2023: Impact of COVID-19 and discontinuation

 In June 2022, the ESA stated that they still planned to return with a physical and virtual show in 2023.
 One month later, the ESA confirmed that E3 2023 would occur at the Los Angeles Convention Center during the second week of June 2023, and that they have partnered with ReedPop, who operate conventions such as PAX events, New York Comic Con, and the Star Wars Celebration, to help manage the event.
 In September 2022, the ESA announced that the event would also include three "Business Days" where the floor would be limited to developers, publishers, retailers, and recognized journalists, while two days at a separate location would be held as "Fan Days" for all members of the public.
 In January 2023, IGN reported that none of Microsoft, Nintendo, or Sony would exhibit at E3 2023, with Nintendo confirming their absence the following month, citing that "this year's E3 show didn't fit into our plans."
 Microsoft confirmed in March 2023 they would not be on the E3 showfloor, but would be holding the digital events.
 In the same month, Ubisoft also announced that they would not be attending E3 2023, and would be hosting their own presentation event in June instead.
 On March 29, IGN reported that both Sega and Tencent would be skipping E3 2023.

 On March 30, 2023, the 2023 event was cancelled because of a lack of "sustained interest".
 According to ESA's president, Stanley Pierre-Louis, the choice to cancel the 2023 show was a result of three factors: that the COVID-19 pandemic had impacted the typical development cycle for most companies; that the current economy had publishers and developers re-evaluate the need for attending E3; and that, as a result, there has been more exploration of the mix of in-person and digital marketing events that individual companies have run.
 While Pierre-Louis stated that ESA was intending to hold E3 in 2024, they were looking themselves to find a balance that works for the industry.

 The ESA affirmed in September 2023 that there would be no E3 2024, that they would not be using the LACC in the immediate future, and that ReedPop was no longer working to help organize future events.
 The ESA stated they were still in discussions with their partners on E3 2025 and future shows, with the former reportedly planned to have a "complete reinvention".
-On December 12, 2023, the ESA announced that E3 had been discontinued, citing "the new opportunities our industry has to reach fans and partners".
-Pierre-Louis said that other live events were not responsible for the decision to end E3, while the increasing number of publisher-specific showcases was a reason.
+On December 12, 2023, the ESA announced that E3 would be permanently discontinued, citing "the new opportunities our industry has to reach fans and partners".
+Pierre-Louis said that other live events were not responsible for the decision to end E3, while the increasing number of standalone publisher-specific showcases was a reason.
 He further stated that ReedPop's departure was not solely responsible for their decision to end E3 but helped to inform their choice.